imarc/handbook/strategy.markdown

 Deliverables
 :	The results are summarized for the client in the [Discovery Report](#discoveryreport).
 Occasionally, a dedicated findings report is created for this component.

+Time Req
+:	32–68 hours for 6–12 stakeholders and inclusion in Discovery Report

 Stakeholder interviews help uncover the desires and goals of each decision maker involved in the project.
 Often, the needs of different stakeholders must be balanced or prioritized; the interviews help make informed recommendations.